-- In the next few classes, you will learn:
+- On Wednesday and Friday, you will learn

 - the IPA symbols for these and other sounds of ("mainstream" American) English

 - the phonetic properties of these sounds

 - We will start with some of this today

-• What is a consonant?
+What is a consonant?

-- What is a consonant? - A speech sound with a significant constriction (obstruction) in the vocal tract - Consonants can be classified according to about four properties - The first consonant property we will examine is place of articulation - where in the vocal tract the consonant's constriction is made
+- What is a consonant? - A speech sound with a significant constriction (obstruction) in the vocal tract - Consonants can be classified according to about four properties - The first consonant property we will examine is place of articulation where in the vocal tract the consonant's constriction is made